-Internal walls Visually inspected from floor level. internal wans visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction.
-Various fitted floor coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, as well as a lightweight bi-fold door to the kitchen.
-There are timber skirtings, timber door surrounds and window sills and a timber tread and riser staircase.
-Kitchen fittings comprise floor and wall mounted units.
-Chimney breasts and fireplaces N/A Internal decorations Visually inspected.
-There are paint and tile finishes.
+Skirting and architraves pertaining to the property are of timber, varnished and painted in places with the internal pass doors being timber units of panel and glazed panel design.
+The kitchen and utility areas have wall and floor mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a gas fire within the living room.
+This was not tested.
+Internal decorations Visually inspected.
+The internal decoration is of wallpaper and paint.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the fuse box and meter located within the under stair cupboard.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within the under stair cupboard.
+Gas is from the mains supply.
+The meter was not seen.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the bathroom.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within a kitchen cupboard.
-This heats steel radiators and also appears to provide hot water on demand. Γ Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece shower suite and a three piece shower/wet room.